Public Lands Stewardship

 Alpine Ambassadors

-For the first time in our history, SJMA hired Alpine Loop Ambassadors this past summer of 2021.
-Partnering with the local BLM office, these ambassadors traveled the Alpine Loop, the popular motorized route between Silverton and Lake City, in a BLM Jeep .
+Partnering with the local BLM office, the SJMA Alpine Ambassadors station at Animas Forks, as well as travel the Alpine Loop, the popular motorized route between Silverton and Lake City.
 Their main focus is talking to trail users about “Staying the Trail”, what it means, why it’s important and the lasting damage when a vehicle drives across tundra and other sensitive alpine areas.
 They also helps visitors by answering questions about road conditions and how long it takes to go from one location to another.
 Always prepared, they carried an air compressor as well as a portable battery jump starter in case someone needs some assistance.

-In addition, the Alpine Ambassadors picked up trash, naturalized many illegal campfire pits, and helped the BLM with sign placement and setting up vault toilets.
+In addition, the Alpine Ambassadors picked up trash, naturalized many illegal campfire pits, and helped the BLM with sign placement and setting up and cleaning vault toilets.

 Snow Ambassador